-If you’re a writer looking to write a post for my site, just know I do accept guest posts.
+If you’re a writer looking to write a post on my site, just know I do accept guest posts and sponsored posts.

 - They need to fit one of my categories: Parenting, Marriage/Relationships, Personal Finance or something related to work or home DIY.

 - The post needs to be a minimum of about 1000 words

 - The post needs to be original content – not previously posted on any website

 - You cannot also publish the post on your site (linking to it is fine and sharing socially is fine, but we’d both get in trouble with Google for having the same post on 2 different websites)